Skip to content

 Why does it matter?

-With increasing availability and use of imaging over the past 10 years there has been a growing concern regarding the risks of diagnostic ionizing radiation.
-Previously our data regarding this has been based on studies of atomic bomb survivors from Hirsoshima & Nagasaki.
-A previous UK cohort study of 170,000 children under 10 undergoing head CT scans showed 1 excess case of leukaemia and 1 excess case of brain cancer for every 10,000 scans performed (Pence 2012).
+With the increasing availability and use of imaging over the past ten years, there has been a growing concern regarding the risks of diagnostic ionizing radiation.
+Previously, our data regarding this has been based on studies of atomic bomb survivors from Hiroshima and Nagasaki.
+A previous UK cohort study of 170,000 children under ten undergoing head CT scans showed one excess case of leukaemia and one case of brain cancer for every 10,000 scans performed (Pence 2012).

 What’s it about?

-This was a retrospective population based cohort study of South Korean children (under 19 years of age) who had had a claim made via the National Health Insurance System.
-From 2006-2015 there were 12,068,821 individuals include.
-Of these 1,275,829 (10.6%) were exposed to low-dose ionizing radiation (defined as CT and other modalities such as IV urography but not plain X-Rays) with 92% being CT.
-Any scans performed 2 years before a diagnosis of cancer was excluded as these may well have been performed in the diagnostic evaluation for malignancy.
+This was a retrospective population-based cohort study of South Korean children (under 19 years of age) with a claim made via the National Health Insurance System.
+From 2006-2015, there were 12,068,821 individuals.
+Of these, 1,275,829 (10.6%) were exposed to low-dose ionizing radiation (defined as CT and other modalities such as IV urography but not plain X-rays), with 92% being CT.
+Any scans performed two years before a cancer diagnosis were excluded, as these may have been performed in the diagnostic evaluation for malignancy.

 What’s the bottom line?

-This study adds to the evidence that diagnostic ionizing radiation such as CT does increase the risk of cancer.
-It is import to recognise this risk is small compared to the lifetime risk of cancer but medical practioners should judge carefully the risks and benefits of performing any scan and adhere to the “as low as reasonably achievable” (ALARA) principles (RCR guidelines 2012).
+This study adds evidence that diagnostic ionizing radiation such as CT increases cancer risk.
+It is important to recognise this risk is small compared to the lifetime risk of cancer, but medical practitioners should judge carefully the risks and benefits of performing any scan and adhere to the “as low as reasonably achievable” (ALARA) principles (RCR guidelines 2012)

 Reviewed by: Jamie Pope